timbenniks/timbenniksdev-2024/content/4.writing/devrel-is-product-strategy-disguised-as-empathy.md

     answer: Empathy reveals friction points that shape product priorities.
 Done right, DevRel turns that feedback into design and growth decisions.
 ---

-# DevRel Is Product Strategy Disguised as Empathy
-### A Field Guide to Building Trust, Teaching at Scale, and Measuring What Matters
+**A Field Guide to building trust, teaching at scale, and measuring what matters**

 That title sounds dramatic, and it should.
 After a long time in this space, I've realized that Developer Relations isn't about hype, funnels, or swag.
 It's **product strategy disguised as empathy**.
 DevRel sits between engineering truth and developer reality, translating friction into insight and insight into scalable understanding.

-This playbook distills lessons from the field, shaped by my own work leading DevRel programs and the thinking of folks like **Marcos Placona** and **Lee Robinson**.
+This playbook distills lessons from the field, shaped by my own work leading DevRel programs and the thinking of folks like [Marcos Placona](https://www.linkedin.com/in/marcosplacona/) and [Lee Robinson](https://www.linkedin.com/in/leeerob/).
 Together, they form a practical blueprint for how to build trust, create clarity, and grow developer ecosystems that last.

 ---